tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step2.md

 `kubectl create -f ./pod-ipc.yaml`{{execute}}

+NOTE: These pods will show a COMPLETED status after running.
+They are not long lived.

-When the pod is running check the logs of each container:
+Verify these pods were able to communicate by checking the logs of each container:

 `kubectl logs pod-ipc -c producer`{{execute}}